koleaby4/next_movie/README.md

 * view movie details
 * mark movies as `watched` / `not watched` from movie detail page
 * view list of all `watched` movies on (yes, you guessed it!) `/watched` page
+* push notifications when new good movies are persisted to the database
-* access some statistics about watched movies on the `/profile` page
+* access some statistics about watched movies on profile page

 Available to Prime Members only:
-* push notifications when new good movies are persisted to the database
-* access movie reviews and images on `movie detail` page
+* access movie reviews on `movie detail` page
-* charts on `/profile` page
+* additional statistics about watched movies on profile page

 ## Features to be added in the future